itamarsch/reactor/README.md

 ## Contributing

-Since Rustling is a learning project, contributions are welcomed, especially if you’re also interested in understanding WebAssembly and want to tinker along.
+Since Reactor is a learning project, contributions are welcomed, especially if you’re also interested in understanding WebAssembly and want to tinker along.
 Feel free to fork, play, and share your findings!

 ## License

-Rustling is licensed under the MIT License.
+Reactor is licensed under the MIT License.
 See `LICENSE` for more details.